tmogrady/shell-genomics/_episodes/01-introduction.md

 {: .bash}

 ~~~
-SRR097977.fastq  SRR098026.fastq
+SRR098027.fastq  SRR098032.fastq
 ~~~
 {: .output}

-Tab completion can also fill in the names of programs, which can be useful if you remember the begining of a program name.
+Tab completion can also fill in the names of programs, which can be useful if you remember the beginning of a program name.

 ~~~
 $ pw<tab><tab>